Retiring in Greece: a complete guide to living your best life in the Mediterranean

 From its sunlit coastlines to its rich cultural heritage, Greece offers an ideal setting for a fulfilling retirement.
 Whether you qualify through the golden visa or another residency path, retiring in Greece blends comfort, cost-efficiency, and a slower pace of life.

-While Roth IRAs are tax-exempt in the US, Greece may treat withdrawals as taxable income.
-Retirees are advised to consult a cross-border tax expert to avoid unexpected liabilities.
+While Roth IRAs are tax-exempt in the US, Greece may treat withdrawals as taxable under its general rules unless a treaty position or specific treatment applies.
+This is a common cross-border trap.

 International and bilingual schools in cities like Athens and Crete are popular among expat families.
 These schools offer English-language curricula and smoother cultural transitions.